-The MPC9351 clock driver was designed to drive high speed signals in a terminated transmission line environment.
+The MPC93R51 clock driver was designed to drive high speed signals in a terminated transmission line environment.
 To provide the optimum flexibility to the user the output drivers were designed to exhibit the lowest impedance possible.
 With an output impedance of less than 20Ω the drivers can drive either parallel or series terminated transmission lines.
 For more information on transmission lines the reader is referred to Motorola application note AN1091.
 In most high performance clock networks point-to-point distribution of signals is the method of choice.
-In a point-to-point scheme either series terminated or parallel terminated transmission lines can be used.
-The parallel technique terminates the signal at the end of the line with a 50 Ω resistance to VCC÷2.
+In a point-to-point scheme either series terminated or parallel terminated transmission lines the signal at the end of the line with a 50Ω resistance to V{CC}÷2.

-This technique draws a fairly high level of DC current and thus only a single terminated line can be driven by each output of the MPC9351 clock driver.
+This technique draws a fairly high level of DC current and thus only a single terminated line can be driven by each output of the MPC93R51 clock driver.
 For the series terminated case however there is no DC current draw, thus the outputs can drive multiple series terminated lines.
-Figure 7.
+Figure 6.
 "Single versus Dual Transmission Lines" illustrates an output driving a single series terminated line versus two series terminated lines in parallel.
-When taken to its extreme the fanout of the MPC9351 clock driver is effectively doubled due to its capability to drive multiple lines.
+When taken to its extreme the fanout of the MPC93R51 clock driver is effectively doubled due to its capability to drive multiple lines.

-Figure 7.
+Figure 6.
 Single versus Dual Transmission Lines

-The waveform plots in Figure 8.
+The waveform plots in Figure 7.
 "Single versus Dual Line Termination Waveforms" show the simulation results of an output driving a single line versus two lines.
-In both cases the drive capability of the MPC9351 output buffer is more than sufficient to drive 50 transmission lines on the incident edge.
+In both cases the drive capability of the MPC93R51 output buffer is more than sufficient to drive 50Ω transmission lines on the incident edge.
 Note from the delay measurements in the simulations a delta of only 43ps exists between the two differently loaded outputs.
-This suggests that the dual line driving need not be used exclusively to maintain the tight output-to-output skew of the MPC9351.
-The output waveform in Figure 8.
+This suggests that the dual line driving need not be used exclusively to maintain the tight output-to-output skew of the MPC93R51.
+The output waveform in Figure 7.
 "Single versus Dual Line Termination Waveforms" shows a step in the waveform, this step is caused by the impedance mismatch seen looking into the driver.
 The parallel combination of the 36Ω series resistor plus the output impedance does not match the parallel combination of the line impedances.
 The voltage wave launched down the two lines will equal: